Tax-Efficient Retirement Withdrawal Strategies: The Basics

 ax efficient retirement withdrawal strategies Vision Retirement financial advisor fiduciary CFP financial planning Ridgewood NJ

-Different types of retirement savings accounts have different tax treatments; withdrawals from each likewise have different implications.
+Different types of retirement savings accounts have different tax treatments, meaning withdrawals from each have different implications.
 Three primary categories exist in this respect: taxable, tax-deferred, and tax-free earnings/withdrawals.

 Taxable accounts

 Taxable accounts include standard brokerage accounts, savings accounts, and other investment vehicles whereby contributions are made with after-tax dollars.
-Unlike with tax-advantaged accounts, no special tax advantages exist in this case—but they do offer far more flexibility with no contribution limits, required distributions, nor early withdrawal penalties.
+They may generate interest and dividends (taxed annually), and you may also trigger capital gains taxes upon withdrawing money from them.
+Unlike with tax-advantaged accounts, no special tax advantages exist in this case—though they do offer far more flexibility with no contribution limits, minimum required distributions (RMDs), or early withdrawal penalties.

 Tax-deferred accounts